Cupertino

 Continue to implement the Office and Industrial Housing Mitigation Program which requires that developers of office, commercial, and industrial space pay a mitigation fee which will then be used to support affordable housing in the City.

-Continue to implement the Office and Industrial Housing Mitigation Program.
-Require developers of office, commercial, and industrial space pay a mitigation fee to support affordable housing.
-Mitigated fees are collected and deposited into the City's Below Market Rate (BMR) Affordable Housing Fund (AHF).
+To help offset the loss of land, the City continued to implement the Office and Industrial Housing Mitigation Program.
+The City requires developers of office, commercial, and industrial space to pay a mitigation fee to support affordable housing.
+Mitigated fees are collected and deposited into the City's BMR Affordable Housing Fund (AHF) for the following fiscal years (FY) the following mitigation fees were collected and deposited and in the BMR AFH fund.
+In 2023, there was $175,873.48 in BMR AHF funds collected.

 Ongoing: 2014-2022